top of page

 She is passionate about developing and sustaining safe, equitable, nurturing and responsive learning spaces for all tamariki.

 Sarah is also a māmā to two wonderfully energetic young children and married to Reuben.
-As a whānau they are currently on a learning pathway reclaiming reo and whakapapa
+As a whānau they are currently on a learning pathway reclaiming reo and whakapapa.
+Sarah is on study leave for 2026.

 Owen Robyns